 Winner: Money Minx, given the ability to add your cryptocurrencies and wallets which in today’s day and age is an asset class that is a part of many portfolios.

 Manual Accounts are useful to manage assets and liabilities that may not be held in an account, for example a comic book collection, a classic car, baseball cards or anything else of value.
 Sometimes the Yodlee or Intuit data aggregators do not support a specific institution so you may need to use manual accounts instead.
-Either way, for a full look at your investments a solid manual accounts process is key.
+Either way, for a full look at your investments for the sake of investment management, a solid manual accounts process is key.

-Personal Capital allows you to add manual accounts, but when you do, you are very limited in what you can actually do with the manual account.
+Personal Capital offers the ability to add manual accounts, but when you do, you are very limited in what you can actually do with the manual account.
 You can’t see your manual account as part of your asset allocation.
 You also cannot update the holdings or transactions of such an account.